isma91/display_download/README.md

 * directly copy a folder or a file in a specified directory
 * directly copy multiple files and/or folders in a specified directory
 * directly delete a folder or a file
-* directly delete multiple files and/or folders or a file
+* directly delete multiple files and/or folders
 * (experimental) directly edit you code file

 ------------------------------------------------------------